 Everyone is spending more time online while at home, so it’s more important than ever that your Storefronts are up-to-date.
 While weddings may be on a delay this year, you still have lots of images from previous weddings you have yet to share so now is the perfect time to update the images you showcase on your Storefront.
 (Note: Get permission from the couple and photographer before uploading.)
 Make sure you And remember, your past couples are spending more time at home as well so now is the time to reach out and ask for reviews.

 2. Submit Your Past Weddings to Publications

 Getting published is one of those things that’s always on your to-do list because you know it can provide a SEO boost and a huge vote of credibility, but generally falls to the bottom.
 Why?
 Sometimes it has to do with not knowing where to start and other times it’s due to just not having enough time.
 Well, remember all those weddings you did last year?
-Now is the time to package up your 150 best images from these events (here’s some tips to stand out), make a list of your goal publications and submit them via Two Bright Lights.
-Looking to get published in The Knot Magazine?
-This Is How (and When) To Submit Weddings to The Knot Magazine in 2020.
+Now is the time to package up to 2,000 of your best images from these events (here’s some tips to stand out), make a list of your goal publications and submit them via Two Bright Lights.

 3. Create an Account For Your Business on TikTok